EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 ## Carbon efficiency can be complex - flexibility is key

-Understanding the most carbon efficient way to make use of HPC systems (and the most carbon efficient way to operate then, including choosing their lifetime) can be complex as it depends on many factors: the embodied carbon of the hardware, the lifetime of the system, the carbon intensity of the electricity supply and how that changes over the service lifetime, the efficiency of the workload you are running on the type of hardware provided by the system.
+Understanding the most carbon efficient way to make use of HPC systems (and the most carbon efficient way to operate them, including choosing their lifetime) can be complex as it depends on many factors.
+These can include the embodied carbon of the hardware, the lifetime of the system, the carbon intensity of the electricity supply and how that changes over the service lifetime, and the efficiency of the workload you are running on the type of hardware provided by the system.
 However, one key aspect of being able to use HPC in a carbon efficient way is for your workflow to have the flexibility to run on different system types efficiently.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Embodied carbon of an HPC system is the amount of carbon pollution emitted during the creation and disposal of it.
+- Embodied carbon of an HPC system is the amount of carbon pollution emitted during the creation and disposal of the HPC system.
 - When calculating your total carbon pollution, you must consider both that which is emitted when running on the HPC system as well as the embodied carbon associated with its creation and disposal.
 - Extending the lifetime of an HPC system has the effect of amortising the carbon emitted so that its embodied CO<sub>2</sub>e/year is reduced.
 - Increasing utilisation and performance also improve the embodied carbon efficiency from HPC system use.